Florin-Popescu/vscode-unity-test-adapter/README.md

 * Shows a failed test's log when the test is selected in the explorer
 * Lets you choose test suites that should be run automatically after each file change

-## Getting started
+## Requirements

+* This extension assumes you have [Unity](http://www.throwtheswitch.org/unity) available and configured for your project.
 * Install the extension and restart VS Code
 * Open the workspace or folder containing your Unity framework project
 * [Configure](#options) the extension based on your project's needs.
 Minimum required configurations:
   * `unityExplorer.testSourceFileRegex` - regex used to find test source files.
 It must distinguish between the unit test sources and the production sources.
   * `unityExplorer.testCaseRegex` - regex used to find test cases in a test source file.
 The name of the test must be put in a matching group (inside parenthesis).
   * `unityExplorer.testExecutableArgs` - if using Unity Fixtures (instead of the regular Unity test macros) this must be set to `-v`.
 This is because the extension expects even passed tests to have some output to distinguish from tests which weren't run at all, and this is only provided with `-v`.
 * Open the Test view
 * Run your tests using the ![Run](img/run.png) icons in the Test Explorer or the CodeLenses in your test file